duthied/Free-Friendika/doc/Migrate.md

 ## Transferring to new installation

-Transfer your database and copy of your configuration file ``config/local.config.php-copy`` to your new server.
+Transfer your database and a copy of your configuration file ``config/local.config.php-copy`` to your new server.

 ## Restore your DB